digitalrebar/provision/doc/install.rst

     sha256sum -c dr-provision.sha256
     unzip dr-provision.zip

 At this point, the **install.sh** script is available in the **tools** directory.
-It can be used to continue the process or continue following the steps in the next sections.  *tools/install.sh --help* will provide help and context information.
+It can be used to continue the process or continue following the steps in the next sections.

+.. note:: **tools/install.sh --help** will provide help and context information.
 Specifically, you will need the ``--zipfile`` option for this installation method.

 Install Configuration Options
 -----------------------------

 Using ``dr-provision --help`` will provide the most complete list of configuration options.
-The following **common items are provided for reference**.  *Please note these may change from version to version, check the current scripts options with the ``--help`` flag to verify current options.*
+The following **common items are provided for reference**.  *Please note these may change from version to version*, check the current scripts options with the ``--help`` flag to verify current options.

   ::